l3wk3m/studiobooker/README.md

 **User Story - Viewing available studios**

-As a Site User I can easily view all available studios so that I can book a studio based on my availability
+As a Site User I can easily view all current studios so that I can book a studio based on my availability

 - Acceptance Criteria 1
 As a site user the booking page is visited displaying a list of available studios